13 Animals With Big Heads

 by fvfavo is licensed under CC BY 2.0

-The lion is also one of the animals with big heads, often acknowledged as the king of the jungle.
-Lions are carnivorous creatures with the ability to hunt larger animals.
+The lion is also one of the animals with big heads, often acknowledged as the jungle king.
+Lions are carnivorous creatures that can hunt larger animals.

 They consume the flesh of pigs, zebras, wildebeest, giraffes, antelopes, buffalo, and other herbivorous mammals.